WHAT ARE DIVIDENDS?

 Dividends may be in the form of cash, stock or property.
-Most secure and stable companies offer dividends to their stockholders.
+Most secure and stable companies offer them to their stockholders.
 High-growth companies rarely offer dividends because all of their profits are reinvested to help sustain higher-than-average growth.

 - Dividends can be paid in cash, stock, or property